Oirat Confederation: Decline

-Collapse
+Collapse and formation of the Dzungar Khanate

 The collapse of the confederation of the Oirats began with Torghuds, along with the Dorbets and a few Khoshud clansmen, seceding from the union.
-In 1628 the Torghud chief Khoo Orlug with some Dorbeds and Khoshuuds moved westward across the Kazakh steppes.
-The little jüz of the Kazakhs and the Nogais tried to halt them at Nemba and Astrakhan but were defeated by the Torghuds.
-The Torghuds subjugated local Turkic peoples of Mangyshlak Peninsula and Caspian Sea.
+In 1628 the Torghut chief Khoo Orlug with some Dorbets and Khoshuts moved westward across the Kazakh steppes.
+The little jüz of the Kazakhs and the Nogais tried to halt them at Nemba and Astrakhan but were defeated by the Torghuts.
+The Torghuts subjugated local Turkic peoples of Mangyshlak Peninsula and Caspian Sea.
 They colonized the Volga Delta and occupied whole steppes north of the Caspian, establishing the Kalmyk Khanate.
 The Kalmyks plundered the Khanate of Khiva from 1603 to 1670.
 The Kalmyk Khanate proved good allies to the Russian Empire.

-The Khoshuud Güshi Khan went to Qinghai (Koke Nuur) in 1636.
+The Khoshut Güshi Khan went to Qinghai (Koke Nuur) in 1636.
 He increased his possessions in Tibet and Amdo.
 Güshi Khan protected the 5th Dalai Lama and his Yellow Church from the old red clergy of the Tibetan Buddhism.
 The Khoshut Khanate defeated the enemy of the Dalai Lama and Güshi Khan appointed his son ruler of Tibet.

 About 1620 the Choros scattered after bitter fighting with the Khalkha Altan Khan.
 Some of the Choros fled with a body of the Dorbed northward into Siberia and present-day Baranaoul.
-But the majority of the Choros with the Dorbeds and the Khoids settled in the region of the Black Irtysh, the Urungu, the Imil, and the Ili, forming the Dzungar Khanate.
+But the majority of the Choros with the Dorbets and the Khoits settled in the region of the Black Irtysh, the Urungu, the Imil, and the Ili, forming the Dzungar Khanate.

 In 1640 the Oirats and the Khalkha made peace and formed an alliance, issuing new code, the Mongol–Oirat code.
-Led by the Khoshuud nobility, the Oirats began to convert to Buddhism.
+Led by the Khoshut nobility, the Oirats began to convert to Buddhism.
 They became the chief defenders of the Dalai and Panchen Lamas.
 The Oirats who used the Mongolian script adopted in 1648–49 the clear script designed by the Oirat cleric and scholar Zaya Pandita Namkhaijamtsu.

 In the 17th century, the Dzungar pioneered the local manifestation of the ‘Military Revolution’ in Central Eurasia after perfecting a process of manufacturing indigenously created gunpowder weapons.
-They also created a mixed agro-pastoral economy, as well as complementary mining and manufacturing industries on their lands.
-Additionally, the Zunghar managed to enact an empire-wide system of laws and policies to boost the use of the Oirat language in the region.
+They created a mixed agro-pastoral economy, as well as complementary mining and manufacturing industries on their lands.
+The Zunghar managed to enact an empire-wide system of laws and policies to boost the use of the Oirat language in the region.
 Despite their geographical distribution, the Oirats maintained strong ties with each other and remained powerful players of Inner Asian politics until 1771.